getify/You-Dont-Know-JS/async & performance/ch3.md

 ### Calling too late

-Similar to the previous point, a promise's `then(..)` registered observation callbacks are automatically scheduled when either `fulfill(..)` or `reject(..)` are called by the promise creation capability.
+Similar to the previous point, a promise's `then(..)` registered observation callbacks are automatically scheduled when either `resolve(..)` or `reject(..)` are called by the promise creation capability.
 Those scheduled callbacks will predictably be fired at the next asynchronous moment (see "Microtasks" in Chapter 1).

 It's not possible for synchronous observation, so it's not possible for a synchronous chain of tasks to run in such a way to in effect "delay" another callback from happening as expected.
 That is, when a promise is resolved, all `then(..)` registered callbacks on it will be called, in order, immediately at the next asynchronous opportunity (see "Microtasks" in Chapter 1), and nothing that happens inside of one of those callbacks can affect/delay the calling of the other callbacks.